qiang0/edge-video-analytics-microservice/eii/README.md

      }
   ```

-- The template of respective pipeline is set to appsrc as source instead of uridecodebin
+- The template of respective pipeline is set to appsrc as source instead of uridecodebin.
+Refer to the following code snippet:

   ```javascript
       {